 - 3 tablespoons unsalted butter, melted and cooled

 - confectioners’ sugar, for garnish

-In a small saucepan over medium heat, add preserves and strawberries.
-Heat to a low simmer.
+- In a small saucepan over medium heat, add the strawberry preserves and fresh strawberries.
+Bring to a low simmer.